The Continuous Tensor Abstraction: Where Indices are Real: Abstract

 \section{Abstract}

-This paper introduces the continuous tensor abstraction, allowing indices to take real-number values (e.g., \texttt{A[3.14]}), and provides a continuous loop construct that iterates over the infinitely large set of real numbers.
-This paper expands the existing tensor abstraction to include continuous tensors that exhibit a piecewise-constant property, enabling the transformation of an infinite amount of computation into a finite amount.
-Additionally, we present a new tensor format abstraction for storing continuous tensors and a code generation technique that automatically generates kernels for the continuous tensor abstraction.
-Our approach introduces a novel method for loop-level reasoning in domains like computational geometry and computer graphics, traditionally unexplored in tensor programming models.
-Our approach demonstrates comparable performance to hand-optimized kernels in leading libraries across diverse applications.
-Compared to hand-implemented libraries on a CPU, our compiler-based implementation achieves an average speedup of 9.20$\times$ on 2D radius search with $\sim$100$\times$ fewer lines of code (LoC), 1.22$\times$ on genomic interval overlapping queries (with $\sim$26$\times$ LoC saving), and 1.69$\times$ on trilinear interpolation in Neural Radiance Field (with $\sim$9$\times$ LoC saving).
+This paper introduces the continuous tensor abstraction, allowing indices to take real-number values (e.g., \texttt{A[3.14]}).
+It also presents continuous tensor algebra expressions, such as $C_{x,y} = A_{x,y} \ast B_{x,y}$, where indices are defined over a continuous domain.
+This work expands the traditional tensor model to include continuous tensors.
+Our implementation supports piecewise-constant tensors, on which infinite domains can be processed in finite time.
+We also introduce a new tensor format for efficient storage and a code generation technique for automatic kernel generation.
+For the first time, our abstraction expresses domains like computational geometry and computer graphics in the language of tensor programming.
+Our approach demonstrates competitive or better performance to hand-optimized kernels in leading libraries across diverse applications.
+Compared to hand-implemented libraries on a CPU, our compiler-based implementation achieves an average speedup of 9.20$\times$ on 2D radius search with $\sim$60$\times$ fewer lines of code (LoC), 1.22$\times$ on genomic interval overlapping queries (with $\sim$18$\times$ LoC saving), and 1.69$\times$ on trilinear interpolation in Neural Radiance Field (with $\sim$6$\times$ LoC saving).